-The mission of the Georgetown Disability Cultural Initiative is to support, educate, and empower disabled community members of all cultures, races, sexual orientations, genders and ages, celebrate disabled people’s achievements, and advocate for a climate that promotes social justice.
+The mission of the Georgetown Disability Cultural Center is to support, educate, and empower disabled community members of all cultures, races, sexual orientations, genders and ages, celebrate disabled people’s achievements, and advocate for a climate that promotes social justice.

 The Women’s Center supports and empowers students at Georgetown.
 Women are the majority of the student body, yet are often marginalized in the classroom and campus experiences.
 As a result, the Women’s Center seeks to center the experience of women and educate the entire campus about gender dynamics that impact campus culture.
 We seek to create a more equitable campus for a more expansive notion of gender and gender roles.
 We serve students of all gender identities.